AlejoM1908/showcase/content/docs/Workshops/terrain_generation/mach_bands.md

 ```

 here we create 5 sliders that allow us to interact with the terrain, we have:
+- One for R, RGB channel
+- One for G, RGB channel
+- One for B, RGB channel
+- One for Speed change of the terrain surface
+- One for Noise change if the terrain surface

 {{< /tab >}}
 {{< /tabs >}}